garcia-aguilar/CurvedCrystals/README.md

 - last.dat

 ### Running the integration with the python scrips (**run.py**)
-In order to run the C++ integration with various parameters, rename files and store, there are a couple of python scripts.
-These could be easily parallelized (*I just didn't*).
-When running the program with these, the output files in the previous section get renamed with a tag, and some additional input/output files are needed/created:
+In order to run the C++ integration with various different parameters on a single call, rename files to include a specific tag and store them, there are a couple of python scripts.
+Excecuting the file **run.py** runs the integration in the range of parameters given.
+These could easily be parallelized (*I just didn't*).
+When running the program with these, output files are renamed tag, and some additional input/output files are needed/created.

 #### Input files python
-- config.py
+- **config.py**: Configuration file for input parameters for the integration

 #### Output files python
--  screen_cat_out.dat
+-  **screen_cat_out.dat**
+-  Note also that the output files above (ou, ge, hi, last) get renamed with a tag that can also be adjust in config.py

 ## Get results:
 Either DataFrame with energy calculations OR read out fields on python on a Shape object